sj-ucsd/SBIR_Patent_analysis/README.md

 23. en_core_sci_lg-0.5.3

-# note other files will be needed if notebooks in the depricated folder are run.
+Note: Other files will be needed if notebooks in the depricated folder are run.
-# The depricated folder contains EDA and ML test that are not needed in the deliverable of the current baseline.
+The depricated folder contains EDA and ML test that are not needed in the deliverable of the current baseline.
 They are there for reference purposes only.

 ## Installation Commands used in the various notebooks in this project
 It is recommended to just run the neo4j_graph_etl.ipynb file to generate the graph data base and to run the associated queries.
 If that is all that is needed,